nf-shopify/bulk-pricing/README.md

 ### Prerequisites

-1. Creation of a json metafield on the varirant object to contain minimum quantity - namespace: "custom", key: "bulk_prices"
+1. Creation of a json metafield on the varirant object to contain bulk pricing - namespace: "custom", key: "bulk_prices"
 ```
 {
    "bulkPrices":[